 During Christmas break we saw the Disney movie “Frozen” with the girls, and since then the girls’ fascination with Elsa from Frozen and her magical icy powers has been rather dominant at our house.

 Now, shrovetide was this past weekend, and Ronja explicitly wanted to go as Elsa.
 Initially I thought she could do better than choosing a Disney princess at the age of 9, but oh, well.
-The girls should go as what they want – and I do understand the fascination to some extend.
+The girls should go as what they want – and I do understand the fascination.

-Fabric: I spent a lot of time searching for the right fabric.
+I spent a lot of time searching for the right fabric.
 I have seen that some of you guys from the US have found fabric that look exactly like what she is wearing in the film, but I couldn’t find that in Denmark, and it was too expensive (for a costume) on eBay.
-(I believe you are pretty lucky to have something like Joann’s over there – unfortunately they don’t ship internationally.
+(You are pretty lucky to have something like Joann’s over there – unfortunately they don’t ship internationally.
 Bugger.)
 I ended up finding a lot of great stuff at the Danish webshop Stofstedet.
-The best find was the stretchy “shattered glass” fabric, which I first thought I’d use for the corset-like bodice, but ended up using for the skirt instead.
+The best find was the stretchy “shattered glass” fabric, which I first thought I’d use for the corset-like bodice, but ended up using for the skirt.
 US readers can find the same fabric here.

 That finished the skirt.

-I sewed the bodice to the leotard after shaping it on Ronja, but making sure it wasn’t attached at the bottom, so that the skirt could go over the leotard, and under the sequin bodice.
+The bodice, I sewed to the leotard after shaping it on Ronja.
+I made sure it wasn’t attached at the bottom, so that the skirt could go over the leotard, and under the sequin bodice.
 Before sewing the bodice in place on the back, I tucked the tulle under at the top edge of the bodice with lots of pleats.
 After that was all in place, I hand-sewed sequin ribbon to the top and bottom of the bodice, and attached loose strings of sequin ribbon to the back.
 I glued rhinestones to the free part of the leotard, and glued the snowflakes to the tulle.
-I actually had a diamond-like button to add at the center of the bodice, but Ronja didn’t want it, since the real Elsa doesn’t have one.
+Actually, I had a diamond-like button to add at the center of the bodice, but Ronja didn’t want it, since the real Elsa doesn’t have one.

 And Frida?
 She was happy as a clam as well.
 Since last year, she has wanted to wear the Indian costume that I made for Ronja, so that was settled.
 I only had to make new headgear for the costume, since we couldn’t find the one I made last year.

-I so enjoy making costumes, but even more than that, it makes my day seeing the girls having fun with them.
-The fact that they follow the process closely, and love to wear them when they are finished is worth it all.
+I so enjoy making costumes.
+But even more than that, it makes my day seeing the girls having fun with them.
+The fact that the girls follow the process closely, and love to wear them when finished is worth it all.